-- Staff are not specifically required to transport people in their own vehicles unless it is part of their job description or they have indicated that they are willing to do so.
-The use of a competent, professional driver should always be considered as a preferred option, where reasonable and practical - You should only transport an adult with care and support needs where there are two members of staff/adults present in the selected mode of transport - Ensure where possible, a male and female accompany mixed groups of vulnerable adults.
+- Staff are not specifically required to transport people in their own vehicles unless it is part of their job description, or they have indicated that they are willing to do so.
+The use of a competent, professional driver should always be considered as a preferred option, where reasonable and practical - You should only transport an adult with care and support needs where there are two members of staff/adults present in the selected mode of transport - Ensure where possible, a male and female accompany mixed groups of adults with care and support needs.
 These adults should be familiar with and agree to abide by the Council's Safeguarding Policy and Procedures - In addition to this, where practical and applicable, request written carer consent - Members of staff should discuss any proposals for transporting people in their own vehicles with their manager and agree appropriate arrangements.
+For some journeys, for example, over 20 miles or in circumstances where the person is unfamiliar with the vehicle, driver or accompanying staff and potential risks have been identified, a risk assessment should be produced. - Members of staff should discuss any proposals for transporting people in their own vehicles with their manager and agree appropriate arrangements.
 For some journeys, for example, over 20 miles or in circumstances where the person is unfamiliar with the vehicle, driver or accompanying staff and potential risks have been identified, a risk assessment should be produced. - Ensure that the vehicle used to transport people is legal and roadworthy and complies with the Council's requirements that those using a vehicle for work purposes have a valid driving licence and up to date car tax, MOT and insurance